mnaught/mnaught.github.io/_posts/2017-10-05-I'm just going to say it. Recruiters creep me out.md

 ### Staffing is haaaard.

-Most folks I've worked with have a level perspective, and understand that staffing as a business is a 2-way sales job.
+Most folks I've worked with have a level perspective, and understand that staffing as a business is a kind of a 2-way sales job.

 Sell the candidate on the project or company.
 Sell the client on the candidate.

 It is not an easy job.
 I get that.
 But guess what?
 Neither is mine.

 And like most professionals, I've worked pretty hard to become a commodity.

 But occasionally, I meet someone who looks at the job requisition they are sitting on as a power position.

 And in that perspective, I may as well be a new car the guy's trying to sell.

-And that model seems very, very off to me and to anyone with any experience or self respect.
+That model seems very, very off to me and to anyone with any experience or self respect.

 I would've met with this guy's client.
 But my interactions with the middleman were enough to sell me that I wanted nothing to do with his company.

 Again, consider the order of importance in this relationship as snotbag presents it: